University of Wisconsin–Madison

 What's the Problem?

-Local health departments are responsible for delivering comprehensive care in a post-pandemic environment and often lack the necessary resources to navigate state and federal mandates.
-The 2023 Consolidated Appropriations Act (CAA) “unwinded” the continuous Medicaid enrollment provisions established during COVID-19, leading to the disenrollment of millions of Americans.
-State preemption laws also limit local governments authority over issues in their own jurisdictions, undermining their ability to address public health challenges.
-For example, 13 states ban local food and nutrition policies, 10 restrict e-cigarette regulations, 43 limit local firearm safety measures, 25 preempt minimum wage laws, and 22 prohibit local paid sick leave ordinances.
-Local governments must overcome these barriers to create environments that enhance public health and improve outcomes.
+Local health departments are responsible for delivering comprehensive care in a post-pandemic environment yet often lack the necessary resources to navigate state and federal mandates.
+The 2023 Consolidated Appropriations Act (CAA) “unwound” the continuous Medicaid enrollment provisions established during COVID-19, leading to the disenrollment of millions of Americans.
+State preemption laws also limit local governments authority over issues in their own jurisdictions, undermining their ability to address public health challenges (see Progov21’s Home Rule roadmap for resources on preemption).
+Access to reproductive healthcare is also being attacked at the federal and state levels, especially following the US.
+Supreme Court’s 2022 decision in Dobbs v.
+Jackson Women’s Health Organization.
+Local governments must overcome these barriers to protect bodily autonomy and create environments that improve public health outcomes.

 What are People Currently Doing?